 No matter what business sector you’re in, raising the bottom line is probably your organization’s chief KPI.
 While spreadsheets are a longstanding – if not iconic – tool used by countless finance professionals and departments, they fall short of delivering the actionable insight and ease of use that a financial dashboard can provide.

-In short, a financial dashboard allows businesses and their finance teams to track, analyze, and understand the financial status and performance of their organization.
+In short, financial enterprise reporting software allows businesses and their finance teams to track, analyze, and understand the financial status and performance of their organization.
 What’s more, a financial reporting dashboard provides a layer of data visualization that spreadsheets could never contribute, making it easier than ever to track profit margins, sales, expenses, and more – all in crystal-clear detail.

 5 Types of Financial Dashboards

 There are a variety of different types of financial dashboards.
 Each type focuses on a specific area of analysis, which makes it easy to stay organized and gain actionable insight.
 When you try to cram too many financial KPIs into one dashboard, you may end up causing more harm than good.

 Some of the most common types of financial dashboards are profit and loss, cash management, financial performance, profit margin analysis, and accounts receivable and payable dashboards.
 Depending on the size of your organization and the scope of your goals, one, several, or all of these variations could be beneficial to your organization.

 As the name implies, a profit and loss (or P&L) financial dashboard is a report that summarizes revenue, expenses, and cost acquired throughout the course of a fiscal year.
 At its core, a P&L statement is successful when it demonstrates the following: